Frequently Asked Questions

 - What is the Take Five Scholars program?

-Scholars program permits selected students to spend a ninth semester of full fifth year at the University at no
+- The Take Five Scholars program permits selected students to spend a ninth semester or a full fifth year at the University at no additional tuition charge.

 - How can I learn about the Study Abroad program?

-- The grade report sent to my son or daughter contained a grade of "I" (or "N").
+- The grade report sent to my student contained a grade of "I" (or "N").
 What does this mean?

-- How can my son or daughter find out their remaining requirements needed for graduation?
+- How can my student find out their remaining requirements needed for graduation?